nicebots-xyz/botkit/readme.md

 pdm install
 ```

+## Getting Started
+When creating your own features, you’re supposed to create a new extension in the `src/extensions` directory for each feature you want to add.
+You can use the provided extensions as a reference to get started, as well as follow the guidelines provided in the [Creating Extensions](#creating-extensions) section.

 ## Setup

+### Automatic Extensions Configuration
+Every extension in the `src/extensions` directory will automatically be loaded,
+and if its default config is set to `enabled: true`, it will be enabled by default.
+This allows you to add an extension that you found online simply by adding the file to the `src/extensions` directory.
+The settings are automatically added to the `config.yml` file if you didn't provide them, after running the bot.

 ### Yaml Configuration
 You can set up the `config.yml` file with your bot token and desired extensions.
+There, or trough environment variables, you can enable or disable extensions, set up the bot token, and configure other options.
+You’re required to at least provide the bot token.
 Here's an example configuration:

 ```yaml
 extensions: